s3664099/island_of_secrets/readme.md

  - **resetPanel(GamePanel)**
    This method resents the panel back to the initial panel that runs the game engine.

 **MessagePanel**

+This class is used to display special messages that have their own panel.
+This is based on the original game where some messages would be displayed immediately.
+This overwrites the standard panel to display the message for a period before returning to the standard GamePanel.

+- long serialVersonUID - not sure, but this was added automatically
+- label Jlabel - A class that will display a text label on a JFrame
+- game GamePanel - the main panel for holding the game engine and running the game
+- engine GameEngine - the class that runs the game

+The constructor takes the game panel, enginger, and details of the messages.
+It will set up the messages (and split them so if there are multiple ones they will be displayed in order).
+The messages are passed through with a pipe '|' to tell where they should be split.
+One set up the sequence is started.

+- **createLabel(String) → JPanel**
+  This method sets up the label with the message that will be displayed

+- **startSequence(int,String,String)**
+  This method creates a thread and sets the delay to two seconds, which is the time it takes for the next message to be displayed.
+After that it will check to see if there are anymore messages.
+If there are none, then it will wait for 5 seconds instead if two, and then return to the origin panel.
+Otherwise the panel will be set with a new panel with the next part of the message.

+- **setPanel(JPanel,JPanel)**
+  This method basically sets the new panel.

 ### Controller ###